Lao Chamber of Professional Accountants and Auditors

 • SMO 3: International Standards on Auditing

-As the LCPAA has no legal responsibility for adoption, it focuses on supporting its members with the implementation process.
+As the LCPAA has no legal responsibility for adoption, it focuses on supporting its members with implementation.
 LCPAA incorporates ISA in continuing professional development course offerings and disseminates training materials to its members.
 Between February 2016 and June 2018, LCPAA conducted 30 courses and seminars on the ISA with an emphasis on the new auditor’s report and professional skepticism.
+More recently it has partnered with Big 4 audit firms to offer training on ISA 315 (revised).
 LCPAA members that are partners and employees of Big 4 audit firms are required to report on ISA training on an annual basis.

-In addition, LCPAA reports that it plans to translate essential sections of the ISA and other IAASB Pronouncements by the end of 2019, as well as the Guide to “Using ISAs in the Audits of SMEs” published by the SMP Committee by December 2020.
-The decision to translate the essential sections is expected to reduce the workload to be handled as their translation into Lao is a complex, time consuming exercise requiring significant financial resources.
+In addition, LCPAA reports that it plans to translate essential sections of the ISA and other IAASB Pronouncements by the end of 2024, as well as the Guide to “Using ISAs in the Audits of SMEs” published by the SMP Committee by December 2020.
+The decision to translate certain sections is related to the significant financial and human resources necessary to undertake Lao translations.

-Lastly, LCPAA ensures that its members are kept up-to-date on any announcements published by the MoF such as Announcement No. 697 on the mandatory enforcement of ISQC 1, ISA, ISAE and ISREs on March 2017.
+Lastly, LCPAA ensures that its members are kept up-to-date on any announcements published by the MoF.

 • SMO 4: Code of Ethics for Professional Accountants

 Under the Law on Independent Audit of 2014, the Ministry of Finance (MoF) is responsible for establishing ethical requirements for all professional accountants in Laos.
-The LCPAA reports that in October 2016, the MoF adopted and published the Lao Code of Ethics, which is aligned with the principles of the 2015 IESBA Code of Ethics.
-The LCPAA has clear plans in its SMO Action Plan to review the 2018 International Code of Ethics and NOCLAR standard for adoption by 2021/2022.
+The LCPAA reports that, in October 2016, the MoF adopted and published the Lao Code of Ethics, which is aligned with the principles of the 2015 IESBA Code of Ethics.
+The LCPAA and the MoF have plans to review the 2022 International Code of Ethics issued by IESBA for adoption by 2025.

-Presently, LCPAA has established processes to disseminate related information through lectures, seminars, its website, and has also included the restructured code in other training programs.
-The LCPAA has also developed guidance and training materials on applying the adopted Code.
+Presently, LCPAA has established processes to disseminate relevant information through lectures, seminars, its website, and has also included the latest developments on the IESBA Code in its CPA training program / ethics module exam in partnership with the Banking Institute (BI).
+The LCPAA has also developed guidance and training materials on applying the Code.

 Current Status: Execute